 In most cases, it concerns male victims.
 The main reason being that drunk men fall into the canal while urinating, after which they drown.
 There are only a few cases where it’s to do with a crime.

 The canals of Amsterdam are cleaned from boats with special cranes that allow them to remove the dirt from the water.

 Amsterdam is a huge city where a lot is happening.
 It’s therefore not surprising that a lot of trash ends up in the canals.
 To get all this mess out of the canals, there are special companies that specialize in this.

 These companies are working to clean the canals on a daily basis.
 This happens with ships that have special cranes on them.
 These cranes grab the dirt from the bottom of the canal and throw it on the boat.

 For the smaller waste, there are boats on which people stand with landing nets to remove the small waste that floats on the water surface from the canals.
 For instance, 60.000 kilos (132.277 lbs) of plastic are fished from the water every year, as well as some 7.000 dead animals, most of them being ducks.

 Hopefully, by reading these 12 best “Amsterdam Canals Facts” you’ve learned loads of new things about Amsterdam, the beautiful capital of the Netherlands.
 For example, you now know how old the oldest canal is, how many canals there are in Amsterdam, whether there are fish swimming in the canals, and how many bicycles are removed from the canals every year.

 Would you like to learn more about the beautiful Netherlands?
-Then go ahead and read one of our other interesting blogs about the Netherlands.
+Then go ahead and read our "54 interesting facts about the Netherlands" article.